I started horse riding when I was three and have been around horses ever since.

 The partnership with Liam Payne is something I am still so overwhelmed by.

 He owns a few horses so he knows about the showjumping world.
-He is really interested in learning about the industry which I think is fantastic.
+He is really interested in learning about the industry.

 Having a few common connections, it all just came together, and here I am riding for him